 - Tungnunga IB, et al. Therapeutic evaluation of drug Crotalus horridus 200C against ehrlichiosis‑infected dogs in Mizoram.
 Indian J Res Homeopathy, 2016, 10, 42-51.
 The aim here was to study, the effect of the homeopathic medicine, Crotalus horridus 200C, on ehrlichiosis in dogs in an endemic area of Aizawl district of Mizoram state of India.
 12 positive cases confirmed by polymerase chain reaction (PCR) were divided into two groups comprising six dogs in each group.
 One group was treated with standard therapy (doxycycline) and other group was treated with Crotalus h at 4 pills orally for 20 days.
 Clinical improvement of affected dogs was recorded after therapy.
 Haemoglobin (Hb), packed cell volume (PCV), total erythrocyte count (TEC), total leukocyte count (TLC), differential leukocyte count (DLC), platelet count, total protein, albumin, globulin, A:G ratio, total bilirubin, serum creatinine, blood urea nitrogen (BUN), and liver‑specific enzymes namely alanine aminotransferase (ALT) and alkaline phosphatase (ALP) were assessed following standard protocols before and after treatment.
 All parameters were compared with a healthy control group (T3).
 The results from the PCR and blood tests showed a statistically significant association between the use of Crotalus h and recovery from canine ehrlichiosis.

 - Brustolin Aleixo CF, et al. Beneficial immunomodulatory and neuro digestive effect in Trypanosoma cruzi infection after Lycopodium clavatum 13c treatment.
 Microb Pathog, 2017, 112, 1-4.
 This work evaluated the effects of Lycopodium clavatum, at 13C potency, on Wistar rats infected with T. cruzi.
 Rats were allocated into groups: IC (infected control group) and Ly (treated with Lycopodium 13C).
 The cytokines dosage (IFN-γ, IL-12, IL-10, IL-4), quantification and morphometry of myenteric neurons were evaluated.
 The treatment with Lycopodium modified the immune response, with an increase of IFN-γ on day 10 and IL-12 on day 24, a decrease of IL-10 concentration on day 10, and a subsequent increase of this cytokine and IL-4 on day 24, affording a bigger number of myenteric neurons compared to IC group.
-Thus, the use of Lycopodium was associated with an improved immune response in rats infected with T. cruzi, reducing the pathogenic progression of digestive Chagas disease.
+Thus, the use of Lycopodium was associated with an improved immune response in rats infected with T. cruzi, reducing the pathogenic progression of digestive Chagas disease (Homeopathy for Chagas Disease).